Wiz to face Celtics after beating Hornets for 8th in East

 TIP-INS

-Hornets: Went 15-21 on the road this season. … F Gordon Hayward has not played since April 2 because of a sprained right foot, missing Charlotte’s last 24 regular-season games.
-Cody Martin was out for the seventh straight game with a sprained left ankle.
+Hornets: Went 15-21 on the road. … Ball, the Rookie of the Year favorite, had 19 points, seven rebounds and five assists.

-Wizards: Finished on a four-game home winning streak to close with a 19-17 record in the nation’s capital this season. … Backup PG Raul Neto sat out with a tight left hamstring. … Went into the last game of the regular season averaging 116.7 points, third-most in the NBA.
+Wizards: Finished on a four-game home winning streak to go 19-17 in D.C. this season. … Backup PG Raul Neto sat out with a tight left hamstring.

 UP NEXT